No Attorney Fees Until We Win Your Case

 Once again, we are reminded that drinking and driving can destroy people's lives.

-If the driver of the vehicle was intoxicated, than that would likely be the number one cause of the collision.
-If the driver was speeding, than that would also have been a major factor.
+If the driver of the vehicle was intoxicated than that would likely be the number one cause of the collision.
+If the driver was speeding, then that would also have been a major factor.
 The passenger who died at the scene was ejected from the vehicle, so most likely he was not wearing a seat belt.
-The take aways from this collision should be: never drink and drive, don't speed, and always wear your seatbelt.
+The takeaways from this collision should be: never drink and drive, don't speed, and always wear your seatbelt.

 On July 19th, 2016, the Hawaii Bicycling League gathered in order to bring awareness to pedestrian safety on Farrington Highway in Waianae, Hawaii.
 Thus far this year there have been six pedestrian deaths on Farrington Highway.
 The organization is installing bright flags for pedestrians to wave in order to cross three of the crosswalks on Farrington Highway that don't have lights.

 This is a great service being done for our community.
 Pedestrian safety on the islands has always been a major concern.
 There are way too many pedestrian deaths and injuries each year in Hawaii.
 Drivers need to be much more aware of pedestrians.
 Although some pedestrians also should do a better job of obeying pedestrian safety rules, the drivers are in a position to cause serious injury or death to pedestrians so they have a great responsibility to watch out for pedestrians.